 |Llyn preparing tomatoes for dehydrating.|

-Each year we provide local food-pantries with literally tons of fresh, organic fruits and vegetables.
-We give away over 2/3 of the hundreds of 'starts' grown in our green-house to other sharing-type gardens, and food-pantry customers.
-We save over 85% of our own seed which is distributed through seed-swaps, and to those who will use it for non-commercial growing.
+Every year we have been able to provide local food-pantries with a bounty of fresh, organic fruits and vegetables from the Garden's surplus.
+We have given away thousands of surplus 'starts' grown in our green-house to other sharing-type gardens, and food-pantry customers.
+We save over 85% of our own seed which is shared through seed-swaps, and to those who will use it for non-commercial growing.

 |OSU students re-potting 'starts'|